repomesh/karpathy/README.md

 2. Sets up a Python virtual environment with ML packages (PyTorch, transformers, scikit-learn, etc.)
 3. Copies your `.env` file to the sandbox
 4. Starts the ADK web interface
+5. Select `karpathy` in the top left under 'Select an agent'
+6. All outputs will be in the `sandbox` directory so continue to monitor that as you converse with the agent

+## Claude Scientific Skills

+This repository is designed to work with the **[Claude Scientific Skills](https://github.com/K-Dense-AI/claude-scientific-skills)** collection of ready-to-use scientific tools and workflows ([link](https://github.com/K-Dense-AI/claude-scientific-skills)).
+The `start.py` setup script creates a `sandbox` that includes scientific skills from this collection so the `karpathy` agent can leverage specialized ML libraries and scientific workflows.
+For full details on the skills themselves, see the upstream repository’s README and documentation [here](https://github.com/K-Dense-AI/claude-scientific-skills).

 ## Manual Usage